 Unrestricted net assets are available to support the Corporation's operations and may be used at the discretion of the Corporation's Board.
 The Board has designated a portion of the unrestricted net assets for capital improvements/capital expansion.
-At September 30, 2012 and 2011, the amount designated for capital improvements was \$336,144 and \$1,298,000, respectively.
-The decrease in net assets designated for capital expansion between the two years was used during 2012 to purchase a new building.
+At September 30, 2013 and 2012, the amount designated for capital improvements was \$200,890 and \$336,144, respectively.
+The decrease in net assets designated for capital expansion between the two years was used during 2013 to prepare the building for service; however, the building was not placed in service as of September 30, 2013.